-Due to the effects of COVID-19 on the healthcare community, we will be accepting applications until the cohort is full.
+We will be accepting applications until the cohort is full.

 The post-master’s certificate for Family Nurse Practitioner is designed for those master’s prepared nurses who desire to provide and direct care to families, including adults and children in primary care settings.
 Graduates are prepared for the national certification examination as a Family Nurse Practitioner through the American Nurses Credentialing Center or the American Association of Nurse Practitioners.